bitfexl/notammap/README.md

 - *notammap-tmsproxy.service* the tile map service proxy.
 Required by the webserver.
 - *notammap-notamdata-volume.service* the notam data exchange volume between the notamextractor and webserver.
 Required by both.
 - *notammap-network.service* the notammap default network.
 Required by the webserver and tmsproxy.

+TODOS:

+TODO: tiles loading slow/not loading at all
+TODO: browser or webserver caches notamdata and available countries (add timestamp)
+TODO: INJECT_HEAD for analytics script, etc.